-The strategy towards the "Eradication of Trafficking in Human Beings 2012-2016" sets the policy framework and identifies five priorities the EU should focus on.
-It also outlines a number of actions which the European Commission proposes to implement during 2012-2016 in concert with other actors, including Member States, European External Action Service, EU institutions, EU agencies, international organisations, third countries, civil society and the private sector.
+The strategy towards the "Eradication of Trafficking in Human Beings 2012-2016" originally made the policy framework and identified five priorities the EU should focus on.
+It also outlined a number of actions which the European Commission was proposed to implement during 2012-2016 in concert with other actors, including Member States, European External Action Service, EU institutions, EU agencies, international organisations, third countries, civil society and the private sector.

 Identifying, protecting and assisting victims of trafficking

 Stepping up the prevention of trafficking in human beings